Skip to Content

 Homax tough as tile paint also comes in a paint form.
 I opted to purchase this.

 The instructions said to stir (NOT SHAKE) the paint can before use.
-After I stirred it real well, I grabbed my gloves, 2″ synthetic brush (the paint kit comes with the wrong type of brush FYI), N95 mask, and opened the window and let the fan full blast.
+After I stirred it real well, I grabbed my gloves, 2″ synthetic bristle brush (the paint kit comes with the wrong type of brush FYI), N95 mask, and opened the window and let the fan full blast.
 Here we go again…

 The paint is still very thin and runny like the spray paint and man oh man does it dry fast!
+Keep in mind your dry time folks!

 The brush did a good job of covering the grout lines but it left a few (or a lot) of brush strokes.

-Third coat with Homax Tough as Tile paint using a 1/4″ nap roller
+Last coat with Homax Tough as Tile paint using a 1/4″ nap roller

 This time I got smart and decided that the brush was creating an uneven finish and it was time to smooth things out.
+This is probably the most important step in making the tiles look professional!

 Since I wasn’t 100% happy with the synthetic brush, I decided to try the nap roller.
 They say NOT TO USE A FOAM ROLLER.